-Zanzibar Climate Change Action Plan: The aim of the Action Plan is to identify the specific implementation activities to deliver the Strategy, setting out the priority options for adaptation and low carbon development, and providing a costed, climate-finance ready pipeline of projects and programmes.
+Zanzibar Climate Change Action Plan, 2016-2021: The aim of the Action Plan is to identify the specific implementation activities to deliver the Strategy, setting out the priority options for adaptation and low carbon development, and providing a costed, climate-finance ready pipeline of projects and programmes.
+The ZCCAP has been aligned with the objectives of Vision 2020, MKUZA-II and other development strategies that aim to eradicate poverty and improve the livelihoods of people by enhancing capacity to address climate change in the strategies.